✨ Professional Resume Review | Get Yours Today | Certified Experts

 The idea here is to market your skills rather than your professional experience.

-When to Use a Functional/Skills-based Resume
+When to Use a Functional or Skills-based Resume

 A functional resume is ideal for job seekers with long employment gaps who want to focus on their skills rather than their work history.